jsgram-framework/route/README.md

 Radix Tree is the standard router for matching dynamic routes because it is faster in most cases.

 Saving the static routes in a hashmap and dynamic in the radix tree is the fastest for matching http requests.
+Also with this you have the power of path-to-regex in combination with the fast Radix Tree.

 Only Radix Tree without the hashmap is also possible.

+Use the assembled regex for 100% type safety e.g. if you want to match like this: `/(user|u)`.
+But this method don't support wildcard route (`/*`).

 ````javascript